UPPMAX/uppmax_intro_python/docs/morning_session/working_with_python_scripts.md

 ### Exercise 3:

-- Learning objectives:
+!!!- info "Learning objectives"

-  - repeat creating a Python script
+    - rehearse creating a Python script
     - to observe that an expression result is not shown on-screen by default

 Of the Python book [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html), go back to section 1.12 and do exercise 6.